OWASP/www-chapter-sathyabama-institute-of-science-and-technology/tab_speaker.md

 ## Speakers

-If you would like to speak in the OWASP Vijayawada Events.Share your profile in the following format to
+If you would like to speak in the OWASP SIST Events.
+Share your profile in the following format to

 **For participation:**
 - [Sayan Pramanik](mailto:)